Rainout gives Nats, Cubs starting pitching options, but they aren't taking them

 Kyle Hendricks would be on normal rest.
 He had a 2.19 ERA in his last 13 starts and then completely stifled the Nationals in Game 1 in seven scoreless innings.

 It's not like they would be no contingency plans with Hendricks getting the ball in Game 4.
-Jon Lester would be on normal rest for Game 5 with Arrieta waiting in the wings as well as regular-season number five starter John Lackey.
+Jon Lester would be on normal rest for Game 5 with Arrieta waiting in the wings as well as regular-season No. 5 starter John Lackey.

 It didn't sound Tuesday like Maddon was considering Hendricks, but I think he should.